-If you’re on holiday, working abroad, or living as an expat, you needn’t go cold turkey from BBC iPlayer Radio.
+If you’re on holiday, working abroad, or living as an expat, you needn’t go cold turkey from BBC Sounds (née BBC iPlayer Radio).
 Here we show you how to listen to BBC Radio abroad.

 Largely, the BBC is pretty good at making its radio available to the world.
 This dates back to a time when the BBC was committed to using radio as a tool to share British culture, and its views, with the world.